 Launching off a 300-meter-high tower platform with only seconds to pull your rip cord might sound like the act of an insane person.

-But that's exactly what 103 base jumpers from 20 countries -- presumably all of sound mind -- did in Malaysia
+But that's exactly what 103 base jumpers from 20 countries -- presumably all of sound mind -- did in Malaysia over the weekend.

 Kat Donahue, 32, a location manager from the United States, was one of six women jumping this year.

 "A lot of people do say I'm crazy but my family is pretty supportive," she said.

 More than 100 base jumpers from 20 countries took part in the annual KL Tower International Jump 2013, held in Malaysia.